the stained glass guide {to diving in}

 • Patterns – a great space for inspiration, sources + more.

-• Cricut + Stained glass – I explain this in the post below, but this is a great resource for Cricut users interested in the process
+• Cricut + Stained glass – I explain this in the post below, but this is a great resource for Cricut users.

 • There are also some great Reddit feeds out there.